-Before you do anything else, make a quick list of all your goals.
-This is also a good time to start tracking your spending and list out any debts you might have.
+Before you do anything else, ,make a quick list of all your goals.
+This is also a good time to start tracking your spending, and list any debts you might have.

 If you don’t have enough money to meet your goals, you’ll need to tweak your plan further.
 You might need to change some of your money habits, or adjust your goals, or both.